 If you are on active military duty for 31 days or less, you will continue to receive medical coverage in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994 ("USERRA").
 If you are on active duty for more than 31 days, USERRA permits you to continue medical and dental coverage for you, and your dependent(s), at your own expense for up to 24 months provided you enroll for coverage.
 This continuation coverage operates in the same way as COBRA.
-(See pages 51-56 for information on COBRA.)
+(See pages 10-12 and pages 31-36 for information on COBRA.)
 In addition, your dependent(s) may be eligible for health care under TRICARE.
 This Plan will coordinate coverage with TRICARE.
-(See page 68.)
+Please refer to the Kaiser Permanente Signature SM Plan EOC.